 The amount of stuff you travel with will always expand to fill the space in your travel bag.

 Therefore, the bigger your bag, the more useless junk you’ll collect as you travel.

 First of all, that’s just not a good look!

 Second, large luggage really limits the adventuring you can do.

 A heavy suitcase will hold you back.
-It’s fine if you plan to take taxis and stay in hotels where the bellhop carries your bags.
+That’s fine if you plan to take taxis and stay in hotels where the bellhop carries your bags.

 But what about when you want to go on an adventure?
-Your suitcase should be small enough and light enough to sling into the overhead bins, balance on top of a mini bus, or carry on your back for at least a couple of kilometres.
+Your backpack should be small enough and light enough to sling into the airplane’s overhead bins, balance on top of a mini bus, or carry on your back for at least a couple of kilometres.